 LAN Switching – Layer 2, Layer 3, Light Layer 3

-Without going too deep in to technical terms, this factoid is designed to give an overview of basic Layer 2 and 3 LAN switching.
+Without going too deep into technical terms, this graphic is designed to give an overview of basic Layer 2 and 3 LAN switching.

 If you aren’t familiar with the OSI model you can research it on your own. http://en.wikipedia.org/wiki/OSI_model